pjmartorell/WPXML2MD/README.md

 ## ✨ Features

 - Simple and intuitive web interface
-- Upload WordPress XML export files
+- Upload multiple WordPress XML export files at once
 - Convert posts and pages to Markdown format
+- Option to combine all content into a single file
 - Preserve metadata and content structure
 - Download converted files instantly